 So you can see that if in either of those cases I had been mentored or advised, the outcome would have been very different, more so, my commitment and conviction moving forward would have been so much less; my ownership and sense of responsibility for my outcomes would have been minimal.

-In both these and many other cases, coaching has enabled my heart, intuition and spirit to lead, it has enabled me to draw on my own expertise and knowledge of myself and my context, as well as my relationship with God.
+In both these and many other cases, coaching has enabled my heart, intuition and spirit to lead, it has enabled me to draw on my own expertise and knowledge of myself and my context.
 It has been a truly empowering and liberating experience!
 If this sounds good to you, then maybe coaching is for you.

-There are many situations when coaching might be of help:
+Here are some reasons coaching might be of help:

 You’ve stopped making progress in an area you can see there is still progress to be made.

 Maybe you’re stuck in groundhog day in an aspect of your life